 Roath Park Primary School

 Roath Park Board School, now called Roath Park Primary School on Pen-y-Wain Road (CF24 4BB) was built in 1894 and officially opened on 9th January 1895 by Mr. Lewis Williams JP, Chairman of Cardiff School Board.
 Mr Williams opened the school with a gold key designed by Mr Spiridion, jeweller of Duke Street, Cardiff.
 The school was built on a plot of land purchased from the Bute family for £2500.
 Architecturally the buildings are typically Victorian.
 The architect of the school was Mr E.W.M.
 Corbett and his plans were based on previous board schools already built, notably Moorland Road, Radnor Road and Saltmead School.
 The builder of the school was Mr. Harry Gibbons, contractor and merchant of the Steam Joinery Works, 185 Richmond Road.
-It was originally designed to accommodate 1256 pupils and cost £16,000 to build.
-The Roath Park Primary website contains information and pictures of the school’s history.
+It was originally designed to accommodate 1256 pupils and cost £16,000 to build.1995 and produced this Roath Park Primary School Centenary 1895-1995 Souvenir Booklet.
+The school celebrated its centenary in The Roath Park Primary website contains information and pictures of the school’s history.

 The school originally existed as 3 schools with three Headteachers.
 The two storey building comprised a boys school on the top floor and a girls school on the ground floor.
 The infants were housed in a single storey building.
 The buildings , with their lovely redbrick and terracotta façade, have remained largely unaltered.
 In 1950 it became a separate Junior Mixed and Infant School with two Headteachers.
 The flat roofed hall was added in the mid 1970’s.
 On 1st January 1982 it became a County Primary School, with a Nursery Unit added in 1988 and Physically Handicapped Unit in 1989.
 Details of the school today can be found on the Roath Park Primary website.